Instructor of the Month

 Advice for people new to Chi Running?

-Focus that currently dominates your running: Running tall!
+Focus that currently dominates your running: Run relaxed

-If I didn’t run I would think about running way too much.
+If I didn’t run I would be a lot more stressed.

-My current favorite shoe to run in is Altra 3-Sum.
+My current favorite shoe to run in is Altra One.